 For proper compliance with these laws and regulations it is therefore important that you have an administration or a system in place in which these risk assessments can be carried out and are traceable and reproducible in accordance with the directives issued by the supervisory authorities.
 SCOPE FinTech Solutions offers you the option of integrating a CDD portal within your existing record-keeping system.
 This enables you to perform easy and efficient checks and screenings for: PEP lists, sanctions lists, disqualified director, adverse media, financial embezzlement, and law enforcement.
 This way you will always have reproducible reports of your customers available in the event of an audit carried out by the supervisor.

-SCOPE FinTech Solutions also offers the service “SCOPE CDD as a service”.
+SCOPE FinTech Solutions also offers the service “SCOPE CDD On Demand”.
 This service was especially developed for organisations that have to comply with the Wwft and Sanctions Act but do not have the (IT) capacity and/or resources available to purchase and implement a CDD solution.
-“SCOPE CDD as a service” provides organisations with the option to outsource the CDD verification process to SCOPE FinTech Solutions.
+“SCOPE CDD On Demand” provides organisations with the option to outsource the CDD verification process to SCOPE FinTech Solutions.
 Persons and/or (business) relations (or lists of these) supplied are screened, checked and, if necessary, marked for periodical review.
 The result of the checks carried out will be delivered in a comprehensive report per (business) relation, including all data required for compliance (audit) and the customer file.